uttiyamaji/ebbp/README.md

 ```
 ## Things to add
+The routine for fitting the mixture of priors is going to be very useful.
+It's a bit tricky to implement

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.